Spider Veins Pittsburgh’s Leg Rejuvenation Program

 A: Spider veins are too small to cause noticeable changes in leg swelling; however the underlying cause, which is abnormal valves that cause varicose veins can also cause the appearance of spider veins

-A: Many women consider spider veins to be an unsightly nuisance, some experts say they are a miniscule drain on the vascular system (because the body doesn’t need that much pooling blood to the surface of the skin).
-If left untreated they may worsen.
-However there is no urgent medical reason to fix spider veins as it is a cosmetic problem, so that is why it is often an out-of -pocket expense.
+A: Often considered an unsightly nuisance, some experts say spider veins are a miniscule drain on the vascular system (because the body doesn’t need that much pooling blood to the surface of the skin).
+While there is usually no medical reason to remove spider veins, if not treated, the spider veins will worsen.
+It's not covered by insurance if it is purely a cosmetic problem, and that is what evaluation with Ultrasound determines.

 A: You should treat your spider veins as soon as they start to annoy you!
 There is no point in waiting, as they will not go away on their own.
 Since obesity is a risk factor, after losing weight is an ideal time for the removal of spider veins.